adnan1710/CareerCarve-Backend-MiniProject/README.md

 # Questionnaire API

-Backend Task: Create REST API for a questionnaire using Node.js and a database of your choice.
+**Backend Task**: Create REST API for a questionnaire using Node.js and a database of your choice.
 (Used Mongodb).
-This project is a task given by CareerCarve in the Recruitment Drive.
+This project is a task given by CareerCarve in their Internship Cum PPO Recruitment Drive.

 This is a questionnaire API built using Node.js that allows users to choose and complete tests from a selection of available tests.
 It provides endpoints for user registration, login, submitting tests, and managing user details.